 Pain medicine can reduce the severity and duration of migraines and can be taken as soon as someone starts having migraine symptoms.
 A number of medicines have been approved for relief of migraine pain.
 Migraine-relief medicines include:

 - Triptan drugs, such as sumatriptan or rizatriptan, which increase the level of serotonin in the brain.
 Triptan medicines are available as tablets, nasal spray and injections.

 - Ergot derivative medicines, which bind to serotonin receptors in the brain.
 They are most effective if taken during the early stages of migraine and come in nasal spray or injection.

 - Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, can reduce pain.

 - Narcotics are used for temporary pain relief.

 Some people develop headaches as a result of overuse of migraine medication.
-At IU Health Neuroscience, experienced specialists can help people manage medication to avoid both migraine-related pain and over-usage.
+At IU Health, experienced specialists help people manage medicines to avoid both migraine-related pain and over usage.

-Preventive medication can lessen the frequency of migraines and may be recommended if someone is experiencing migraines weekly.
-A number of drugs that are primarily used to treat other conditions have been found to be helpful at preventing migraines.
+Preventive medicines can lessen the frequency of migraines and may be recommended if someone is experiencing migraines weekly.
+A number of medicines that are primarily used to treat other conditions have been found to be helpful at preventing migraines.
 Medicines that may be prescribed for migraine prevention include:

 - Antidepressants, as they increase the production of serotonin.

-At IU Health Neuroscience, physicians also offer botulinum toxin A injections as a preventive treatment for some forms of migraines.
-This FDA-approved treatment has been proven to reduce migraine frequency in patients with chronic migraine headaches and can reduce people’s dependence on medication.
-During treatments which occur typically once every three months, botulinum toxin is injected into the muscles of the brow, eyes, forehead, and the side and back of the head.
-Injections are given every 12 weeks.
+At IU Health, physicians also offer botulinum toxin A injections as a preventive treatment for some forms of migraines.
+This FDA-approved treatment has been proven to reduce migraine frequency in patients with chronic migraine headaches and can reduce a patient’s dependence on medicine.
+During treatments, which typically occur once every three months, botulinum toxin is injected into the muscles of the brow, eyes, forehead and the side and back of the head.